 - Students on F-1 visa should check item #5 of their Form I-20 for their expected graduation date.

 - Students/scholars should check item #3 of their Form DS-2019 for their end date.

-Keep the Registrar and ISS Office informed of your current local address.
+Keep the Registrar and the Center for Global Connections informed of your current local address.

 - Your current local address must be where you sleep at night in the United States.

 - Your permanent address in the Student Information System must be your address in your home country.

 Make sure as a J-1 student/scholar, that you and your dependents have health insurance.

 - This is very important and is a requirement.
 If your dependents do not have health insurance, they can be deported and their DS-2019 could be canceled.

 The government requires that any degree change must be reflected within 10 days of the change.
 When there is a change, you will need a new I-20 to reflect it.

 The university encourages all students to gain the exciting experience of traveling throughout the world.
 International students must take the proper steps to ensure their return.